Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Set-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -RecoveryNicSubnetName
-Specifies the name of the Subnet on the recovery Azure virtual network for which this cmdlet recovers the Protected Item.
+Specifies the name of the subnet on the recovery Azure virtual network to which this NIC of the protected item should be connected to on failover.

 ```yaml
 Type: String